 4. Talk with each other and your children.
 Here are links to some resources used by our Friends if you are unsure where to begin the conversation:

-5. Donate to an organization you believe will make an impact in the fight for social justice or donate to Friends of the Children–Portland to make a lifelong impact to support and empower the voices our youth.
+5. Donate to an organization you believe will make an impact in the fight for social justice or donate to Friends of the Children–Portland to make a lifelong impact to support and empower the voices of our youth.